Ransom Place Historic

 "Ransom Place" is a somewhat anachronistic name since the neighborhood was not called that until 1991.
 Freeman B. Ransom (1882-1947) was an attorney and general manager of the Walker Manufacturing Company, a cosmetics firm founded by Madam C.J.
 Walker.
 He moved to Indianapolis around 1910 and raised his family on California Street in the neighborhood that would eventually be named in his honor.

 For my master's thesis, I researched Ransom Place Historic District between 1900 and 1920, when the population changed from an 86-percent white majority to a 96-percent black majority.
-I hope eventually to have my thesis on-line.
-(Really.)
+Copies of my thesis are on file with the IUPUI Department of History, the Indiana University library system, and the Indiana Historical Society.
+You can also read my related article on Indianapolis during the Great Migration.

 Or check out these other links: